Frank Lampard could finally seal transfer he planned at Chelsea two years ago

 A defensive reshape had supposedly been planned after the Stamford Bridge side's transfer embargo was lifted.

-To accustom Tarkowski, it's claimed that Lampard was even prepared to allow Antonio Rudier to leave.
+To accommodate Tarkowski, it's claimed that Lampard was even prepared to allow Antonio Rudiger to leave.

 Of course, neither of those things happened and the Chelsea midfield icon's fairytale return would come to a premature conclusion like so many of his predecessors.